 Box 2.1.
 An expert-driven methodological approach to construct-level content validity in short-form development and evaluation

 The 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001) is a self-administered psychometric instrument that assesses the applicability of 59 statements related to the five different dimensions of the UPPS-P Impulsive Behavior Model, namely (1) lack of premeditation (e.g., item 1: “I have a reserved and cautious attitude toward life.”), (2) negative urgency (e.g., reverse-scored item 2*: “I have trouble controlling my impulses.”), (3) sensation seeking (e.g., reverse-scored item 3*: “I generally seek new and exciting experiences and sensations.”), (4) lack of perseverance (e.g., item 4: “I generally like to see things through to the end.”), and (5) positive urgency (e.g., reverse-scored item 5*: “When I am very happy, I can’t seem to stop myself from doing things that can have bad consequences.”).
-Each of the five instrument’s dimensions includes 10 to 14 items that are scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that provide scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).
+Each of the five instrument’s dimensions includes 10 to 14 items that are scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that provide arithmetic mean scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).

 In examining the individual items comprised in the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001), we, members of the core research team, believe that some items fail to provide relevant information about one’s endorsement of the impulsive behavior dimensions and, therefore, that a revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R) should not retain such items.
 To this end, we developed an initial item pool derived from the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001), to ensure that all items provide relevant information about one’s endorsement of the impulsive behavior dimensions.
 To develop the said initial item pool, we proceeded as follows.
 Three members of the core research team – Loïs Fournier, José C. Perales, and Joël Billieux – were instructed to independently review all 59 items of the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001), and, while adopting a conservative approach, to evaluate their item-level content validity by annotating them with “keep”, “revise”, or “discard”.
 Evaluations were then compared, and discrepancies were discussed until reaching a consensus.
 Overall, evaluations of the item-level content validity of the items of the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001) can be summarized in three different categories.